-A structure over a vocabulary \voc consists of a \emph{domain} $D$ (a totally ordered set), and a (partial) \voc-interpretation.
-A (partial) $\voc$-interpretation \I is an interpretation for all symbols in $\voc$; we use $s^\I$ to refer to the interpretation of a symbol $s$ in \I. An interpretation of a predicate symbol $P/n$ consists of two subsets of $D^n$, denoted as $P^\I_{ct}$ and $P^\I_{cf}$; a (partial) interpretation for a function symbol $f/n$ is a mapping $D^n\to 2^D$.
-If $f(\ddd)^\I=\emptyset$, we say the image is \emph{undefined}.
-The interpretation of a term with a direct subterm that is undefined is also undefined; that of an atom with a direct subterm that is undefined is \emph{false}.
-Motivation for these choices is given in the next section.
-The interpretation $\{P^\I_{ct}, P^\I_{cf}\}$ of a predicate symbol $P$ is \emph{consistent} if $P^\I_{ct}$ and $P^\I_{cf}$ are disjoint.
-The interpretation of a partial function is always consistent; that of a (total) function is consistent when no tuple has the empty set as image.
-A $\voc$-interpretation is consistent if the interpretations of all its symbols are consistent.
-By abuse of notation, we will often identify a structure with its \voc-interpretation if the domain is clear from the context.
+A \emph{two-valued structure} (in the literature, sometimes also referred to as an \emph{interpretation}) \struct over a vocabulary \voc consists of a \emph{domain} $D$ and an interpretation for all symbols in \voc; we use $s^\struct$ to refer to the interpretation of a symbol $s$ in \struct.
+A two-valued interpretation $P^\struct$ of a predicate symbol $P/n$ is a subset of $D^n$; a two-valued interpretation $f^\struct$ for a function symbol $f/n$ is a mapping $D^n\to D$.
+The latter mapping can also be represented by a subset of $D^{n+1}$ in which there is a functional dependency from the first $n$ arguments to the last one.
+Given a domain $D$, a \emph{domain atom} is a tuple $(P,\ddd)$ where $P$ is an $n$-ary predicate symbol and $\ddd\in D^n$ is an $n$-tuple of domain elements.
+Sometimes, we abuse notation and write a domain atom as $P(\ddd)$.

-To support arithmetic operations and aggregates, the domain of every structure is a superset of all integer and real numbers.
-They are ordered before every other domain element, and internally they follow the natural order.
+While the domain of standard \FO is unordered, it is often convenient to assume that there is a total order of the set of all domain elements and that a vocabulary includes, by default, the binary comparison predicates $=$/2, $\neq$/2, $<$/2, $>$/2, $\geq$/2 and $\leq$/2; their interpretation is fixed in accordance with the total order.